dandandandan81/dandandandan81.github.io/docs/setup/multicast.md

 # ROOMNET Apple TV Network Requirements: For Networks with Multicast TV

-This document details the geenral requirements of the ROOMNET Apple TV Solution and covers addtional requirements for providing multicast IPTV streams.
+This document details the general requirements of the ROOMNET Apple TV Solution and covers additional requirements for providing multicast IPTV streams.
 The Guide assumes the IPTV streamer and the Apple TVs will exist within a single common VLAN.
-Any differing configuration is beyond the scope of this document and should be raised with your project manager allowng us top discuss and advise accordingly.
+Any differing configuration is beyond the scope of this document and should be raised with your project manager allowing us to discuss and advise accordingly.

 ## Core Network Foundation